madzera/happytree/CONTRIBUTING.md

 	* List and detail the step-by-step of what was done, if	preferable, with some screenshots.

-When a collaborator publish a new issue, it doesn't mean that the issue will be treated immediately, as this issue will receive a feedback by the HappyTree Team, represented by black labels and these labels can be:
+When a collaborator publishes a new issue, it doesn't mean that the issue will be treated immediately, as this issue will receive a feedback by the HappyTree Team, represented by black labels and these labels can be: